The manifestation of graph-theoretic methods in mathematics education research

 Background

 This project serves as the preliminary literature review for my Ph.D. dissertation project.
-It has been accepted for publication in the Proceedings of the 26th Conference on Research in Undergraduate Mathematics Education (link to be included here once published), and I will present it as a poster at the 26th RUME Conference in Omaha, NE.
+It has been published in the Proceedings of the 26th Conference on Research in Undergraduate Mathematics Education (Link to Proceedings), and I presented it as a poster at the 26th RUME Conference in Omaha, NE.

 Some bullet points: